szazs89/docker-gen/README.md

 ### Merging the updated `default.conf.$IP` files

 This script merges `default.conf.*` into `default.conf`.
-Since, there is a common _header_ part in each `default.conf.$IP` whose end marked by the line containing the `VIRTUAL HOST CONFIGS` string in the template file.
+Since, there is The first _n_ lines of each `default.conf.$IP` is common (_header_ part).
+Its end is marked by the line containing the `VIRTUAL HOST CONFIGS` string in the template file.
+This is followed by the virtual host specific configuration of the detected services.

-Thus, practically the first file is copied into `default.conf` and the lines of the others from the `VIRTUAL HOST CONFIGS` line are appended to it.
+Thus, practically it is sufficient to copy the first file to `default.conf` and the lines of the others from the `VIRTUAL HOST CONFIGS` line to append to it.

 ### Sending SIGHUP to the node where `nginx-proxy` is running

-Finally, the script finds out the IP addresses of the nodes participating in the swarm (i.e. every node has to be a manager in order to be able to get such information).
+Finally, the script finds out the IP addresses of the nodes participating in the swarm _(i.e. every node has to be a manager in order to be able to get such information)._

-After that it scans the port 2375 of the obtained IP addresses using `netcat` and determines the Id of the container which runs the `nginx-proxy` and sends the SIGHUP.
+After that it scans the port 2375 of the obtained IP addresses using `netcat` and determines the `Id` of the container which runs the `nginx-proxy` and sends the SIGHUP.

 # Installation